 Can I still recruit staff?

-Recruitment activity is progressing for essential roles only as approved by the Registrar, Secretary and Chief Operating Officer for Professional Services roles, and Deans for Faculty roles.
-Roles which are R Funded can now be approved for recruitment following their normal Faculty process aligned to funding agreements.
+Recruitment activity is progressing as approved by the Registrar, Secretary and Chief Operating Officer for Professional Services roles, and Deans for Faculty roles.
+Roles which are R Funded can be approved for recruitment following their normal Faculty process aligned to funding agreements.
 Roles which are advertised will progress to the usual selection stages, however interviews and assessments will now take place online or over the telephone.
 Further guidance on carrying out interviews online can be found in the managers essentials.